 6. Vieques Island

-Vieques Island is a small island that lies just off Puerto Rico’s eastern coast and is an excellent place to go dolphin watching in Puerto Rico.
+Vieques Island is a smaller island that lies just off Puerto Rico’s eastern coast and is another ideal place to go dolphin watching in Puerto Rico.

 This island is best known for being an excellent snorkeling location where you can observe lots of interesting marine life.
 This is mainly due to the island’s abundance of coral reefs.